Tiphereth-A/CP-lib/CONTRIBUTING.md

   --help                          Show this message and exit.

 Commands:
-  clean   Clean up nonessential files during PDF building fmt     Lint all codes gen-cs  Generate cheatsheet contents gen-nb  Generate notebook contents gentc   Generate test codes from test matrices new     Add new note run     Compile notebook test    Run test codes
+  clean      Clean up nonessential files during PDF building fmt        Lint all codes gen-cs     Generate cheatsheet contents gen-nb     Generate notebook contents gentc      Generate test codes from test matrices new        Add new note run        Compile notebook run-usage  Run usage codes
 ```

 If you want to add a new implementation, it is recommended to run `python manager.py new` and fill the required information, which will generate needed files automatically.

 After you finished your changes, you can run `python manager.py run` to generate the printable document.
-This will lint all supported codes, compile codes in `test_tinplate/*`, link all TeX files for building PDF, and clean nonessential files after building.
+This will lint all supported codes, compile codes in `usage/*`, link all TeX files for building PDF, and clean nonessential files after building.
 You can disable any procedure by options listed in help messages.

 ## Directoies